Red-Shouldered Hawk

 In New York for example, Red-shouldered hawsk are considered a species of greatest conservation need.
 Even there, however, the population is increasing rather than diminishing.

 Red-shouldered hawks are territorial; some will inhabit — and defend — the same territory year after year, sometimes even refurbishing the same nest they used the year previous.
 They will also use the nest of another species on occasion.
+For at least the last two years, a pair of red-shouldered hawks have used the same nest at Green Cay Nature Center to raise their broods.

 Red-shouldered hawks pairs are monogamous throughout their life, but will find another mate if one dies.
 Both male and female take part in building a nest made of sticks and lined with softer material, including moss and leaves.
 Hardwood trees that provide good cover are preferred, but they will use conifers as well.